aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Once you're finished you can see how the components will show and hide when you sign in and log out of the application.

-Now is a good time to commit your changes and high five your pairing partner (or yourself)!
+Now is a good time to commit your changes and high five your pairing partner (and/or yourself)!

 Nice work!